cdyoung1/cs170-project/README.md

 - Make sure you use the functions `write_input_file` and `write_output_file` provided
 - Run the functions `read_input_file` and `read_output_file` to validate your files before submitting!
   - These are the functions run by the autograder to validate submissions

+How to run:
+- First, make sure there exists an outputs/ directory with the following subdirectories:
+  - small/
+  - medium/
+  - large/

+To run the algorithm, enter the following in the terminal:

+'''bash
+python3 solver.py
+'''